dmitriyboyuk/pharmacy_counting-1/README.md

 ## Final Comments

-The random sample input test dataset in the `insight_testsuite/tests/my-own-test_1/input` test directory was created using the `sample-test-input.py` script which can found in the `insight_testsuite/tests/my-own-test_1/src` directory
+1. In my test directories `insight_testsuite/tests/my-own-test_1` and `insight_testsuite/tests/my-own-test_2`, executing `run.sh`:

-In my-own-test directories, executing run.sh first pulls a random sample of 5 % of entries or lines from the input file in the main input directory, and then executes the `pharmacy-counting.py` script
+* First runs the `sample-test-input.py` script - pulling a 5% random sample from the main input file in the `input` directory
+* Then runs the `pharmacy-counting.py` script - processing the newly sampled data

+2. This repo structure **has been forked** from `InsightDataScience/pharmacy_counting` repo in order to pass the <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a> repo directory structure test

+My own cloned repo directory structure <a href="https://github.com/dmitriyboyuk/pharmacy_counting-master">website</a> does not pass this test.
+This identical **non-forked** repo has also been shared with `insight-cc-bot`

+3. Thank very much for your time and consideration